kamarada/kamarada-website/en/_posts/2019-07-02-sending-digitally-signed-emails-with-thunderbird.md

 ## Installing your CA certificate on Thunderbird

-Similarly as [we did][how-to-token] with [Mozilla Firefox][firefox], first we need to add our CA certificate to our email client, otherwise it won't be able to validate our certificate hierarchy.
+Similarly as [we did][how-to-token] with the [Firefox][firefox] web browser, first we need to add our CA certificate to our Thunderbird email client, otherwise it won't be able to validate our certificate hierarchy.

 Let's see how to add a CA certificate to Thunderbird.